-which is a formal moduli problem over $K$, encoding infinitesimal deformations of the $K$-scheme $\Spec(F)$, cf.\ \cite[Remark 19.4.4.1]{lurie2016spectral}.
+which is {the} formal moduli problem (over $K$) encoding infinitesimal deformations of the $K$-scheme $\Spec(F)$, cf.\ \cite[Remark 19.4.4.1]{lurie2016spectral}.
 The cited remark also proves the well-known fact that the tangent fibre of $\Def_{F/K}$ is given by $L_{F/K}^\vee [1]$.
-By \Cref{plieeq}, this tangent fibre is moreover equipped with the structure of a partition Lie algebra controlling the \mbox{formal moduli problem $\Def_{F/K}$,} as was asserted in \Cref{firstex} $(2)$.
-With this in hand, we can show: \begin{proposition}[Forgetful functor] The forgetful functor $\Alg_{\LieAlgd^\pi_{F/K}} \rightarrow (\Mod_K)_{/L_{F/K}^\vee[1]}$ sending an algebroid $(\mathfrak{g} \rightarrow L_{F/K}^\vee[1])$ to its underlying object in $(\Mod_K)_{/L_{F/K}^\vee[1]}$ lifts uniquely to a sifted-colimit-preserving functor
+By \cite{brantner2019deformation}, Theorem 1.11], this tangent fibre is moreover equipped with the structure of a partition Lie algebra controlling the {formal moduli problem $\Def_{F/K}$,} as was already asserted in \Cref{firstex} $(2)$.
+With this in hand, we can show: \begin{proposition}[Forgetful functor] The forgetful functor $\Alg_{\LieAlgd^\pi_{F/K}} \rightarrow (\Mod_K)_{/L_{F/K}^\vee[1]}$ sending an algebroid $(\mathfrak{g} \rightarrow L_{F/K}^\vee[1])$ to its underlying object in $(\Mod_K)_{/L_{F/K}^\vee[1]}$ lifts {canonically} to a sifted-colimit-preserving functor

 where $L_{F/K}^\vee[1]$ is the $K$-partition Lie algebra of \Cref{firstex} (2). \end{proposition}